 Your preventive care appointment is generally the same as your routine annual exam or physical.
 It is your one-on-one time with Dr. Albert where he addresses all of your concerns and issues.
 Part of your visit could include:

-If you have a chronic care need, such as heart disease, high cholesterol, or diabetes, Dr. Albert evaluates your current health status.
-He then makes any necessary adjustments to your medication, diet, or care plan.
+If you have a chronic care need, such as heart disease, high cholesterol, or diabetes, your provider evaluates your current health status to then make any necessary adjustments to your medication, diet, or care plan.

 The harder you work to make lifestyle changes to manage chronic conditions, the more likely you are to prevent future health issues.
 For instance, if you start losing weight to control your chronic Type 2 diabetes, your blood pressure and cholesterol are likely to decrease, protecting your heart and other vital organs.

-If after evaluating your blood tests Dr. Albert discovers that you have an abnormal biomarker, or if you’re concerned about specific symptoms, he could order additional testing or diagnostic evaluations.
-For instance, if you’re losing weight and have higher-than-normal blood sugar, Dr. Albert might order an A1c blood test to check your long-term blood sugar levels to help diagnose diabetes.
+If after evaluating your blood tests it is discovered that you have an abnormal biomarker, or if you’re concerned about specific symptoms, additional testing or diagnostic evaluations will be ordered.
+For instance, if you’re losing weight and have higher-than-normal blood sugar, an A1c blood test may be ordered to check your long-term blood sugar levels to help diagnose diabetes.

 Women over age 40 should start receiving regular mammograms unless you have a family history that requires earlier testing.
 If you’re over age 50, it might be time to start routine colonoscopy testing.
 These are just some of the diagnostic tools designed to catch early warning signs and get you started on a treatment and prevention plan.